kali-linex/linex/Documentation/networking/ip-sysctl.rst

 	Maximum number of routes allowed in the kernel.
 Increase this when using large numbers of interfaces and/or routes.

-	From linux kernel 3.6 onwards, this is deprecated for ipv4 as route cache is no longer used.
+	From linex kernel 3.6 onwards, this is deprecated for ipv4 as route cache is no longer used.

-	From linux kernel 6.3 onwards, this is deprecated for ipv6 as garbage collection manages cached route entries.
+	From linex kernel 6.3 onwards, this is deprecated for ipv6 as garbage collection manages cached route entries.

 neigh/default/gc_thresh1 - INTEGER